SquirrelCorporation/SquirrelServersManager/site/docs/troubleshoot.md

+# Troubleshooting

 ### Agent installation failed
-If SSM is not able to install through Ansible the agent, you should consider a manual installation of the agent See [Manual install](/docs/manual-install-agent)
+If SSM is unable to install the agent through Ansible, you should consider a manual installation of the agent.
+See [Manual install](/docs/manual-install-agent)

 ### SSM does not retrieve services (Docker containers)
-In some cases, SSM will not be able to retrieve the docker containers from the host.
+In some cases, SSM may not be able to retrieve the Docker containers from the host.
-1. Check that the Docker CLI is available with the SSH user you provided. [~Official Docker Linux Post Install](https://docs.docker.com/engine/install/linux-postinstall/)
+1. Check that the Docker CLI is available with the SSH user you provided.
+See the [Official Docker Linux Post-Install](https://docs.docker.com/engine/install/linux-postinstall/) guide.
-2. Check that the Docker path sock is right
+2. Verify that the Docker socket path is correct.

-If the problem remained, use the another authentication method.
+If the problem persists, try using another authentication method.

-### SSM show "socket hangup" in Docker module logs
+### SSM shows "socket hangup" in Docker module logs
-This warning/error is most probably coming from your host docker installation.
-See the previous point.
+This warning/error is most likely coming from your host Docker installation.
+Refer to the previous point for potential solutions.